Market is presumed to be valued at ~US$ by 2017 – 2025

 - Y-o-Y growth projection for different market segments

-The report aims to eliminate the following doubts related to the Frequency Demodulator Market:
+The report aims to eliminate the following doubts related to the Advanced Distribution Management Systems Market:

 - Which market segment is projected to generate the maximum revenue during the forecast period 2017 – 2025?